General gardening topics

 Finally, you can cover your plants with a thin mesh to prevent caterpillars from getting onto them, or more importantly stop the butterflies laying their eggs on your plants.
 This prevents the bugs from making direct contact, eating, or subsequently laying eggs which in turn creates more caterpillars.

-Soft Butterfly Protection Netting Insect Garden Netting 4m x 10m - More
+Black Butterfly Netting Soft Brassica Netting Stop Cabbage White Butterfly Garden Netting 4m x 10m

-• Protect your crops against pigeons, other birds and butterflies
+• Protect your crops against pigeons, other birds and cabbage white butterflies

 • 5mm x 7mm black braided mesh